lumixen/esphome-hlink-ac/README.md

 >> MT P=XXXX C=YYYY
 << OK P=XXXX C=YYYY
 ```
 where `MT P=XXXX` is 16-bit numerical command and `C=YYYY` is a 16-bit XOR checksum.
-AC unit returns `OK P=XXXX`, where `XXXX` is the dynamic-length value of the requested "feature" (e.g. power state, climate mode, swing mode etc).
+The AC unit returns `OK P=XXXX`, where `XXXX` is the dynamic-length value of the requested "feature" (e.g. power state, climate mode, swing mode etc).

 2. Status change request, initiated with the `ST` prefix:
 ```